insure logo

 Public adjusters typically charge between 5% and 20% of the total value of your claim settlement and their fees are not covered by your insurance policy.

-“The thing to remember is that a public adjuster can’t get you more than you are legally entitled to and they will charge you that fee,” says Jeanne Salvatore, former spokesperson for the Insurance Information Institute (III).
+“The thing to remember is that a public adjuster can’t get you more than you are legally entitled to and they will charge you that fee,” says Jeanne Salvatore, former spokesperson for the Insurance Information Institute (Triple-I).

 For example, if your insurance company reimburses you for $10,000, the public adjuster could receive $1,500 if they charge a 15% rate.